Ebonsignori/Operating-Systems-Fall-2018/lecture_8 (9-13)/README.md

 **Process:** Program in RAM.
 Active Entity because it has extra information:
 Where is process located, base and limit registers, account the process is running on, what are the contents of registers in CPU, what is the contents of PC for this process, etc.

-Process is a text + (plus)
+Process is a text plus:
-- Content of PC register
+- The content of PC register
-- Contents of other registers
+- The contents of other registers
-- Has it's own stack
+- It has its own stack
-- Has it's own data section (including global variables)
+- It has its own data section (including global variables)

 Also called a **sequential process** (same meaning)